-EARTH AND ENVIRONMENTAL SCIENCE Unit Value ATAR Category Board Developed Course 2 А
+EARTH AND ENVIRONMENTAL SCIENCE Unit Value Categor

-Prerequisites: Satisfactory completion of Stage

-5 Science
+Board Developed Course 2 А

-Exclusions: Maximum of 6 units of Science
+Prerequisites:Exclusions:Satisfactory completion of Stage 5 ScienceMaximum of 6 units of Science

-Cost: \$35 (+ additional excursion and fieldtrip expenses)
+Cost: \$35 (+ additional excursion and fieldtrip e xpenses)

-This course explores the Earth's renewable and non-renewable resources and also environmental issues.
-An understanding of the Earth's resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.

-The course uses the Working Scientifically skills to develop knowledge through the application of those skills.
-Students engage with inquiry questions to explore knowledge of the Earth.
-They also undertake practical and secondary-sourced investigations to acquire a deeper understanding of the Earth's features and naturally occurring phenomena and cycles.
-Fieldwork is an integral part of these investigation processes.

-Earth and Environmental Science involves the analysis, processing and evaluation of qualitative and quantitative data in order to formulate explanations and solve problems.
-In conjunction with knowledge and understanding, communication skills are essential in forming evidence-based conclusions or arguments.

-The Earth and Environmental Science course builds on the knowledge and skills of Earth and Space gained in the Science Stage 5 course.
-The course maintains a practical emphasis in the delivery of the course content, and engages with technologies that assist in developing earth and environmental science applications.
+Course Description:

+This course explores the Earth's renewable and issues.
+An understanding of the Earth's resource central purpose of the study of Earth and Enviro The course uses the Working Scientifically skills those skills.
+Students engage with inquiry quest undertake practical and secondary-sourced inve Earth's features and naturally occurring phenom investigation processes.
+Earth and Environmental Science involves the a quantitative data in order to formulate explanar knowledge and understanding, communication conclusions or arguments.
+The Earth and Environmental Science course bu gained in the Science Stage 5 course.
+The course course content, and engages with technologies science applications. es and the ability to live sustain onmental Science. to develop knowledge through ions to explore knowledge of t estigations to acquire a deeper nena and cycles.
+Fieldwork is a nalysis, processing and evaluat tions and solve problems.
+In co skills are essential in forming e hilds on the knowledge and skil e maintains a practical emphas hably on the the applica the Earth.
+Th understand n integral pa tion of qualit onjunction w evidence-bas Is of Earth ar sis in the deli planet is tion of ey also ing of the rt of the ative and ith ed nd Space very of t

+Main Topics Covered:

-- Earth's Resources
+Year 11 Course - Earth's Resources Year 12 Course: - Earth's Processes

-- Plate Tectonics
+- Plate Tectonics - Hazards

-- Energy transformations

-Human Impacts

-Earth's Processes

-Hazards

-- Climate Science
+Energy transformations - Climate Science

-- Resource Management
+- Human Impacts Resource Management t

+Particular Course Requirements: 5

-Scientific investigations include both practical investigations and secondary-sourced investigations.
-Practical investigations are an essential part of the Year 11 course and 12 course and must occupy a minimum of 70 hours of course time, including time allocated to practical investigations in depth studies.(15 hours)
+Scientific investigations include both practical ir Practical investigations are an essential part of minimum of 70 hours of course time, includin studies.(15 hours) Practical investigations include: • undertaking laboratory experiments, includin • fieldwork.
+Secondary-sourced investigations include: • locating and accessing a wide range of second • using and reorganising secondary data and/or One fieldwork exercise must be completed in book A solid grounding in Stage 5 Science is recommender External Assessment: the Year 11 course and 12 count ong time allocated to practical g the use of appropriate digita dary data and/or information r information. oth Year 11 and Year 12. urse and mus investigatior I technologie st occupy is in dep

-Practical investigations include:

-- undertaking laboratory experiments, including the use of appropriate digital technologies - fieldwork.

-- locating and accessing a wide range of secondary data and/or information - using and reorganising secondary data and/or information.

-One fieldwork exercise must be completed in both Year 11 and Year 12.

-A solid grounding in Stage 5 Science is recommended as well as strong literacy skills.
+HSC Examination - 3 hour examination